Lassehhansen/ArxivMLClaimSearch/README.md

 """
 ```

-Further, a user prompt was added in the 4.0 search to enhance the search.
-A prompt was added before the context window of a text and after the context window.

 ### User Prompt GPT 4.0 Assisted Research

+Additionally, a user prompt was introduced in the GPT 4.0 search to refine the search criteria further.
+This includes an introduction statement before the context window of a text and a concluding statement afterward.

 ```bash
 introduction_statement_prompt = """